There are a number of risks and disadvantages of salary sacrificing into superannuation.

-You should keep track of your employer SGC contributions amounts, plus your salary sacrifice contributions regularly, to ensure you are not at risk of exceeding the cap.
+You should keep track of your employer SGC contribution amounts, plus your salary sacrifice contributions, regularly, to ensure you are not at risk of exceeding the cap.

 Increases in your wage, or bonuses received, may result in higher than anticipated SG contributions throughout the financial year.

 The Federal Budget in May of each year is usually a good time to review your salary sacrifice strategy.